hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

   8200,
 ]
 ```

+For more on splat expressions, see [Splat Expressions](https://www.terraform.io/docs/configuration/expressions.html#splat-expressions).

 ## Rich Value Types
 The [Rich Value Types](./rich-value-types) example illustrates how the new [Rich Value Types](https://www.hashicorp.com/blog/terraform-0-12-rich-value-types) can be passed into and out of a module.
 It also shows that entire resources can be returned as outputs of a module.